LVN to RN Bridge Program

 This list is not necessarily all inclusive and is subject to change.
 Special fees and charges may be added as necessary and as approved by the Board of Trustees of Collin College.

-The next admission will be for Spring 2024.
-The application will be posted shortly.
+The Fall 2024 application is now closed.
+The next admission will be for Spring 2025 with an application deadline date of September 15, 2024.
+The Spring 2025 application will be available in August 2024.

-Due to the large number of applicants, the LVN-to-RN Bridge program is not able to accept any students that have been unsuccessful in another nursing program.
+Notice to Potential Students: At this time, the LVN-to-RN Bridge program is not able to accept any students that have been unsuccessful in other nursing programs.

 LVN-to-RN Selection Criteria